 Believe it or not, that is all it takes!
 After spending about 3-5 minutes in conversation with someone and you have done more to promote your business than placing a random ad that people may or may not read.
 One of the most unique appeals to using networking to promote your business is the instant gratification in knowing you have already reached your potential customer.
 It all depends on whether you have generated enough interest in that short conversation.
 Obviously, the approach would vary depending on the type of business.
 I generally come up with industry-specifics with clients to ensure they are effective.

 The second step is to promote your business through the use of social media.
-Social media includes using the most popular social networks such as Facebook, LinkedIn, Twitter and other popular social networks.
+Social media includes using the most popular social networks such as Facebook, LinkedIn, Twitter, and other popular social networks.
 Market analysis indicates that 80% of individuals between the ages of 32-44 buy products online.
 Having your own website will not necessarily target these potential customers.
-Social networking sites provide the best method to tap into that market by giving your business an identity on the web that extends beyond selling your services.
-Your campaign should not only include social sites, but should also include other mobile-based promotional tools such as matchpin.
-Matchpin is the latest promotional tool that enables a business to advertise through mobile devices by generating a campaign that is industry specific through rewards, offers and web based coupons.
+Social networking sites provide the best method to tap into that market by giving your business identity on the web that extends beyond selling your services.
+Your campaign should not only include social sites but should also include other mobile-based promotional tools such as matchpin.
+Matchpin is the latest promotional tool that enables a business to advertise through mobile devices by generating a campaign that is industry-specific through rewards, offers, and web-based coupons.

-Lastly, referral is another cost effective way to promote a business.
+Lastly, a referral is another cost-effective way to promote a business.
 Referral means identifying persons who can make a connection between you and a potential customer.
 It is a matter of getting someone you know to endorse your business.
 Referrals can come from various different sources.
 You may obtain a referral from your friends, family members, and current customers, if possible.

 About the Author